kyllew/kuisser/public/Domain 1 Questions.md

 		Other options are incorrect because:
 		- B: Anomaly detection finds unusual patterns, not suitable for classification
 		- C: Named entity recognition is for text analysis, not image processing
-		- D: Inpainting is for filling in missing or damaged parts of images Resource URL: https://docs.aws.amazon.com/rekognition/latest/dg/what-is.html https://docs.aws.amazon.com/sagemaker/latest/dg/algo-object-detection-tech-notes.html
+		- D: Sentiment analysis evaluates emotional tone in text data and has no application for image-based animal identification https://docs.aws.amazon.com/rekognition/latest/dg/what-is.html https://docs.aws.amazon.com/sagemaker/latest/dg/algo-object-detection-tech-notes.html

 Q36
-A company built a deep learning model for object detection.
-They wanted to detect the shape of the object at initial phase.
-The AI team deployed the model to production.
-Which AI process occurs when the model analyzes a new image to identify objects?
+A company developed a deep learning model for object shape recognition.
+After the AI team deployed the model to the production environment, users began submitting new images for analysis.
+Which AI process is taking place when the model examines these new images to recognize object shapes?
 Options :
 A. Training
 B. Inference